SAP-samples/cloud-espm-cloud-native/README.md

 > * In case you are using a different name for the HANA instance, please update the [hana configuration file](./commons/src/main/java/com/sap/refapps/espm/config/HanaDataSourceConfig.java#L23), manifest file as well with the same name.

-> * It is possible to use different HANA instances for each of the microservices too, in that case, you would have to keep a copy of [hana configuration file](./commons/src/main/java/com/sap/refapps/espm/config/HanaDataSourceConfig.java#L23) in the config folder of each of the microservices with the corresponding HANA instance names.
+> * It’s possible to use different HANA instances for each of the microservices too, in that case, you would have to keep a copy of [hana configuration file](./commons/src/main/java/com/sap/refapps/espm/config/HanaDataSourceConfig.java#L23) in the config folder of each of the microservices with the corresponding HANA instance names.

 *For simplicity all the microservices are bound to one database instance espm-hana-db.
-If required three database instances can be created (e.g. esmp-customer, espm-product and espm-sales) and individual microservice can be bound to them*
+If required three database instances can be created (e.g. esmp-customer, espm-product and espm-sales) and individual microservice can be bound to them.*

  - Run command `cf marketplace` and check the service and plan names for the Authorization and Trust Management (XSUAA) service.
 Check if service `xsuaa` and plan `application` exists.

 - Create a service instance of the Authorization and Trust Management service with `application` plan by running the command `cf create-service xsuaa application espm-xsuaa -c xs-security.json`.
 This instance is to be bound to Product Service, Sale Service and API Gateway

->note: In case you are changing the xsappname in xs-security.json, Please update it in [xs-security-tax.json](https://github.com/SAP-samples/cloud-espm-cloud-native/blob/master/tax-service/xs-security-tax.json#L8) as well.
+>note: In case you are changing the xsappname in xs-security.json, please update it in [xs-security-tax.json](./tax-service/xs-security-tax.json#L8) as well.
 This is because tax service authorizes only an app with the xsappname mentioned here.

 * Deploy Worker on to Cloud Foundry from the project root folder by running command `cf push <unique_id>-espm-worker` from CLI